metacommunities/metacommunities/publications/sss_dec2015/log.md

 - added a bit on the actual timeline dataset -- trying to give more specificity to that.
 - got a bit of the way into imitation -- need to move to device specific stuff

+## Tue Mar  1 15:56:13 UTC 2016
+- trying to recover direction by drawing on Lucy's idea of configuration as (1) bounds and composition of the object (2) ways in which technologies materialize cultural imaginaries and vice versa 48
+- added some configuration in near the beginning and started to bring it in towards the end.
+- I need to do some work on imitation -- grepped for imitation in archive, and saved results as imitat.txt

 # TODO

 - *DONE* assemble the sts references on number that I'm referring to -- Porter, Desrosieres, Hacking, Mackenzie, Verran, Scandinavia journal, Latour, Law, Callon